 • iPhone iOS/native app (the email app that is included in the phone)

-• Gmail app in mobile only support the special web fonts Open Sans and Roboto besides the safe standard fonts as listed in the previous paragraph
+• Gmail app in mobile only support the special web fonts Open Sans and Roboto besides the safe standard fonts listed in the previous section

 • Android (default mail client, not Gmail app)